In Queensland, respondents may receive payment claims from claimants under the Building Industry Fairness Act 2017 (BIF Act).

 If the respondent has provided a valid payment schedule and the claimant engages the adjudication process, the respondent is then allowed for their adjudication response to be considered.

 Further information on the adjudication process can be found in the relevant section in the Queensland Adjudication Centre.

-The ABC DRS also offer specific training for understanding the BCIP Act and also the pitfalls for respondents to avoid.
+The ABC DRS also offer specific training for understanding the BIF Act and also the pitfalls for respondents to avoid.